 - Emphasise recommended food choices instead of individual nutrients in dietary guidance for pregnant women.
 When given on the level of foods, guidance is more concrete and easier to implement.
-It motivates pregnant women to find solutions based on daily food choices instead of dietary products; for example, to choose fish instead of fish oil capsules and fresh vegetables instead of multivitamin preparations. - Tell the mothers how overweight during pregnancy affects the health of the mother and the child. - Special attention shall during pregnancy be paid to adequate intake of folate, vitamin D, calcium, iodine, iron and soft fat. - The use of nutrient preparations is partly incorrectly weighted during pregnancy; the daily 10 μg recommendation for the use of a vitamin D preparation is not fulfilled, but other preparations are used in excess. - The possibility of overlapping intake shall be taken into account, particularly when multivitamin preparations are used. - Vitamin A supplementation is not needed: A risk of foetal disorders has been linked to daily vitamin A intake of 3000 micrograms from food supplements during pregnancy.
+It motivates pregnant women to find solutions based on daily food choices instead of dietary products; for example, to choose fish instead of fish oil capsules and fresh vegetables instead of multivitamin preparations. - Tell the mothers how overweight during pregnancy affects the health of the mother and the child. - Special attention shall during pregnancy be paid to adequate intake of folate, vitamin D, calcium, iodine, iron and soft fat. - The potential overlapping of the intake from different products has to be considered when using several food supplements simultaneously (multivitamins and mineral preparations). - Vitamin A supplementation is not needed: A risk of foetal disorders has been linked to daily vitamin A intake of 3000 micrograms from food supplements during pregnancy.
 Preparations containing retinol should not be used, while preparations that contain beta carotene pose no risk.